Prepare Your Business for International Shipping in 6 Steps

 To get you started, here’s a summary of the main advantages of the two most popular entry markets.

 Pro Tip: Start with one market rather than launching in all five at once.
-If you’re from the US or another English-speaking country, we suggest starting in this marketplace order: UK, Germany, France, Italy, Spain.
+If you’re from the US or another English-speaking country, we suggest starting in this marketplace order: UK, Germany, France, Italy, and Spain.

 When selling in the EU, there are a few legal obligations to consider, generally as well for each country.
 These include: